AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/context-state.md

 Delete allows users to delete a key and its associated value.
 A delete propagates to all edge locations.

-You can also provide the following:

-- Blocking - (Optional) a blocking flag for the operation.
-Defaults to `false` allowing mesh to proceed with code execution without waiting for a response.
-If blocking is `true`, the mesh will wait for a response, which allows you to ensure the delete was successful.

 <InlineAlert variant="info" slots="text"/>

-Setting the blocking flag to `true` can add latency to the overall query responses.

 - Delete a key:

     ```typescript
     context.state.delete('example_key');
-    ```

-- Delete a key in a blocking manor when verification of the delete is required:

-    ```typescript
-    context.state.delete('example_key', 'example_value', { blocking: true });
     ```

 ## Adobe Commerce as a Cloud Service (SaaS) REST example